mareru/webdriverIO-shop-demo/README.md

 Boilerplate project to run WebdriverIO tests with [Cucumber](https://cucumber.io/) which automates the [Heroku app](http://the-internet.herokuapp.com/)
 ## Requirements

-- Node version 6 or higher
+- Supported Node version 6-10 (v12 is currently not supported)

 Although this project works fine with NPM we recommend to use Yarn (>= 1.0.0) instead,  due to its speed & solid dependency locking mechanism.
 To keep things simple we use yarn in this guide, but feel free to replace this with NPM if that is what you are using.